2024/10/01

 To tell the pages what data we’ll need, we need to write our GraphQL queries.
 These will be unique per your site, but I’ve included a basic example below.

-Create a new file in gql/home.gql.ts and paste in the following.
+Create a new file in at gql/home.gql.ts and add the following.

 export const HOME_QUERY = `